pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 ### Get channel members

-Returns a list of members in a channel; can include user metadata.
+Lists members in a channel; includes user metadata if present.

 #### Method(s)